Booligoosh/codetheweb.blog/_posts/2018-02-04-github-pages-free-hosting.md

 Obviously you won't have as many users as Google, but my point is that the more people view your site, the better your server needs to be.
 Also, bad servers can make your page load reeaaaally slowly.

-The final and most scary problem with hosting your own site is security.
+The final and scariest problem with hosting your own site is security.
 You will have to connect your server up to your Wi-Fi router, meaning that people from anywhere in the world will be able to access your home network.
 While there are security measures in place, it does leave you very vulnerable to hacking.

 ## The alternative?
-Because of all these complications, people usually don't host their websites themselves - instead they pay for hosting.
+Because of all these complications, people usually don't host their websites themselves - instead, they pay for *hosting*.
 This means that you pay to put your HTML files on a server somewhere in the world in a data center similar to the one above, and they will take care and maintain the servers for you.

 This can cost anywhere from about $4 a month to about $100 a month, depending on the speed and features of the server.
 (According to this [great infographic][website-cost])